qor/doc/admin/extend_admin.md

 ### Overwrite CURD Handler

-QOR Admin generates default CURD Handlers based on GORM's API, if your resource is not a GORM-backend model, you can consider to write your own CRUD handler, like save it into redis or a cache server, like:
+QOR Admin generates default CURD Handlers based on GORM's API, if your resource is not a GORM-backend model, you can consider to write your own CRUD handler, like save it into Redis or a cache server, like:

 ```go
 res.FindOneHandler = func(result interface{}, metaValues *resource.MetaValues, context *qor.Context) error {